Introduction to GROUP BY in Oracle

 Output:

-Explanation: The above two examples (without and with ALIAS name) clearly shows that how GROUP BY clause groups the rows based on condition.
+Explanation: The above two examples (without and with ALIAS name) clearly shows how the GROUP BY clause groups the rows based on condition.

 Implementations of Oracle GROUP BY Clause with Examples

-In this section, we’ll see the implementation of the Oracle GROUP BY Clause and its behavior.
-For that, we will use the below sample table (Emp) with 14 records to understand the Oracle GROUP BY Clause behavior.
+This section will show the Oracle GROUP BY Clause implementation and its behavior.
+We will use the sample table (Emp) below with 14 records to understand the Oracle GROUP BY Clause behavior.

 SQL> SELECT * from Emp;